Alzheimer’s Association Events

-This enjoyable event is held on the third Sunday afternoon of every month, from 2 p.m. to 3 p.m.
+This enjoyable event is held on the first Sunday afternoon of every month, from 3 p.m. to 4 p.m.
 Pacific time.

 It is led by our multi-talented member Yufan Lu, a dancer, Chinese literature intellectual, and Chinese calligrapher.
 She has curated a selection of Zumba, Chinese, modern, and/or Bollywood dance in each one-hour session.
 A great cardio workout for everyone!

 Yufan is a believer and practitioner in enriching ourselves, living life to the fullest.
 Now it’s time to find some time and something good for ourselves.
 Dance and exercise can relieve stress, and thus OCAW Dancercise was created.
+It is good for all levels (high impact or low impact), and provides a great cardio workout.
 We will explore different dancing styles such as Zumba, Latin, Indian, Chinese, Classical, or Modern dance!
 Our motto for this activity is sunshine, smile, perspire, de-stress, and be ourselves.

 OCAW-SVC hosted a summer hike event at Parker Ranch Trail and Nob Hill Loop on Saturday morning, June 26, 2021.
 The hike was 2 hours (4 miles long) with great views of Cupertino and Saratoga.

-After hiking, the members gathered for an outdoor lunch in Annie Hu’s beautiful backyard.
+After hiking, the members gathered for an outdoor lunch.

 Annual Officers Installation and Youth Achievement Award Ceremony